ShikoteiCoding/DeepDoc/README.md

     1. Refactor SQL DB execution [done]
     2. Active Record Pattern instead between records and object stores [done]
     3. Switch prints to proper logging system
+    4. Switch to read unit test, boring to deal with printer to test

 ## TODO
 - Fix psycopg return type to fit in the models.
 Systematic mapping values to values ? [done]